War in Somalia (2006–2009): Historic background

 In 2000, the first successful attempt to form a government since the collapse of Somalia's central authority in 1991 led to the creation of the Transitional National Government (TNG).
 Ethiopia opposed the TNG, fearing that Somali reunification would reignite claims on the Ogaden region.
 In response, Ethiopia supported groups in Somalia that resisted the TNG and actively sponsored the formation of opposition alliances to preserve its strategic interests.
 After the 9/11 attacks, the Ethiopian government labelled TNG leaders as Islamic extremists who were pro-Bin Laden.
+Ethiopia sent its troops into Somalia numerous times during the early 2000s but repeatedly denied doing so, which the BBC speculated was to avoid international vilification.
+Al-Jazeera later described Ethiopia as, "...one of the biggest beneficiaries of the demise of the Somali state and its fragmentation."

-The TNG later failed and was instead replaced by the rise of Islamic Courts Union (ICU) in the years following, which occurred concurrently with the escalating insurgency in the Ogaden waged by the Ogaden National Liberation Front.
+The TNG later failed and was instead replaced by the rise of Islamic Courts Union (ICU) in the years following, which occurred concurrently with the escalating insurgency in the Ogaden waged by the Ogaden National Liberation Front (ONLF).
+The emergence of a strong Somali state not dependent on Addis Ababa was perceived as a security threat, and Ethiopian officials regarded the ICU as "totally uncontrollable".
+Consequently the Ethiopians heavily backed the formation of the Transitional Federal Government (TFG) in 2004 and the presidency of Abdullahi Yusuf on the grounds that he would give up Somalia's long standing claim to the Ogaden.
+Yusuf was previously a member of an Ethiopian-backed coalition of warlords that had undermined the TNG, and decades prior to that had led Somali rebels who assisted invading Ethiopian troops during the 1982 Ethiopian–Somali war.

+Since the initial conquest of the Ogaden, and well into the 2000s, the presence of Addis Ababa in the Somali inhabited lands had been almost purely military in nature.
+The Ethiopian government was also determined never to permit a reprise of the 1970s Ogaden War.
+The Ogaden lay at the heart of the dispute between the ICU and the Ethiopian governments.
+Following their ascent to power, senior ICU officials accused Ethiopia of mistreating the Somalis under its rule and declared that the Ogaden would not be forgotten by them.
 The ONLF maintained a covert relationship with the ICU and regarded the courts as a natural ally.
-A strong Somali state not dependent on Addis Ababa was perceived as a security threat, and consequently the Ethiopian government heavily backed the formation of the Transitional Federal Government (TFG) in 2004 and the presidency of Abdullahi Yusuf on the grounds that he would give up Somalia's long standing claim to the Ogaden.
-Yusuf was previously a member of an Ethiopian-backed coalition of warlords that had undermined the TNG, and decades prior to that had led Somali rebels who assisted invading Ethiopian troops during the 1982 Ethiopian–Somali war.
-The Ogaden was at the heart of the dispute between the ICU and Ethiopian governments.
-Following their ascent to power, senior ICU officials accused Ethiopia of mistreating the Somalis under its rule and declared that the region could not be forgotten, as it was tied to them by blood.
+The Islamic Courts in Somalia represented the first instances of political Islam gaining prominence in Africa during the Post-9/11 era and consequently became a target of the Bush administration.